 A Jan.
 1866 Freedmen’s Bureau circular, explaining its role in brokering labor contracts between freedmen and plantation owners.

-No. 6 explains that contracts are binding on both parties: Workers are expected work hard, obey their employer, and stick with the contract — “unless treated with cruelty”.
+No. 6 explains that contracts are binding on both parties: Workers are expected to work hard, obey their employer, and stick with the contract — “unless treated with cruelty.”
 Employers are required to treat workers humanely, recognizing that “the negro is free and equal before the law.”

 No. 12 specifically warns freedmen against loitering.
 This could make them subject to anti-vagrancy laws, enacted after the war to make it easier to arrest people of color and force them into involuntary labor.
 Such discriminatory laws, referred to as Black Codes, were quickly invalidated by several pieces of Reconstruction legislation.